-Finding a way to read comfortably is one of the most difficult challenges for visually impaired people.
-Many give it up altogether, because what used to be an enjoyable, effortless activity now requires thought, preparation and a lot of adjustment.
+Reading often is one of the most difficult challenges for visually impaired people.
+Many people with low vision give up reading altogether, because what used to be an enjoyable, effortless activity now requires thought, preparation and a lot of adjustment.
 In short, reading is just no fun anymore.

 For many people with low vision, increasing the amount and type of ambient light can greatly improve reading ability.
-If you know someone who is visually impaired, check the adequacy of the lighting in their home particularly in their favorite reading areas.
+If you know someone who is visually impaired, check the adequacy of the lighting in their home — particularly in their favorite reading areas.

 Use the brightest light bulbs recommended for light fixtures.
 Purchase lamps with three-way sockets that allow the use of bulbs that can be increased to 150 watts for reading.